Gong Hill

 Gong Hill is a 5.9 ha biological Site of Special Scientific Interest south of Farnham in Surrey.

-This heathland site is dominated by ling, bellheather and wavy hair-grass, with other plants including bryophytes and lichens.
+This heathland site is dominated by ling, bell heather and wavy hair-grass, with other plants including bryophytes and lichens.
 The south facing aspect of the site and patches of bare sand make it suitable for egg-laying reptiles, including a large population of the endangered and specially protected sand lizard.

 The site is private land with no public access.